kevinmildau/msFeaST/readme.md

 # Feature Set Tester Pipeline and Dashboard Repo

-This repository is currently in development and not yet ready for use.
-This readme will be updated once the the tool changes fro 0.0.dev to 0.0.1dev
+The current msFeaST pre-processing and pipeline workflow has been tested on macos and should work identically on linux operating systems.
+Windows support is currently being worked on.
+The interactive visualization dashboard works regardless of os on desktop browsers (e.g., firefox, chrome, edge, safari)

 # msFeaST setup

 msFeaST is a data analysis workflow that works with Python, R, and web-browser based visualizations (javascript, html, css).
-To work with msFeaST on your local machine, you need to install the msFeaST python module, install the R dependencies, and download the bundled visualization dashboard.
+To work with msFeaST on your local machine, you need to install the msFeaST python module, install the R dependencies, and download the bundled visualization dashboard (*msFeaST_Dashboard_bundle.html*).
+If you only want to inspect pre-processed example files using the visual dashboard, the *msFeaST_Dashboard_bundle.html* is the only file needed alongside the .json file.
+No dependencies need to be installed to do so.

 The python module dependencies are managed using conda ([conda installation guide](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)), R is installed within this conda environment at an appropriate version, and any dependencies are installed.
 Please note that R installation related compilation steps may require a couple of minutes on some systems.

 To set-up msFeaST, open a terminal from within a suitable working directory and run the following commands one after another.
-Some commands may request user input regarding package updating, we recommend using entering y and pressing enter for these requests.
-To avoid R path caching issues (see known problems), make sure to open a new command line prompt for installation and set-up the conda environment prior to any calls of RScript.
+Some commands may request user input regarding package updating, we recommend using entering y (for yes) and pressing enter for these requests.
+To avoid R path caching issues (see known problems), make sure to open a new command line prompt for installation and set-up of the conda environment prior to any calls of RScript.

 ```
 conda create --name msfeast_environment python=3.10